achang77/computerscience/Azure University Tour/MachineLearningHOL/README.md

 - Use scikit-learn to split the data into separate datasets for training and testing
 - Use scikit-learn to create an ML model
 - Use scikit-learn to analyze the model's accuracy
+- Use Azure Machine Learning to deploy your model as a web service.

 <a name="Prerequisites"></a>